Overflowing with garden veggies? These 5 simple recipes—and one genius fruit-fly hack—will save your summer haul.

 - In a measuring cup, blend ¼ cup apple cider vinegar with a drop or two of dish soap.

 - Pour into a shallow dish and set it near fresh fruit, compost buckets or where fruit flies have been seen.
 The flies will be attracted to the apple cider vinegar but, thanks to the dish soap, will sink when they attempt to taste.
+Tip: Shallow dishes work best—the wider the surface area, the more flies it traps.

 - Clean the dish and replace your bait regularly.
 You will be amazed, and slightly grossed out, at how effective this cheap trick is.